August 13, 2015

 The x-ray comparison shown is of the same girl’s spine taken only seven weeks apart.
 The image, left, was ordered by her North Carolina doctor, with a heel lift, and taken on June 15, 2015.
 In that image, her scoliosis curves measured 43º thoracic and 37.5º lumbar.
 The heel lift had been recommended to accommodate for a true leg length discrepancy in an attempt to improve her scoliosis.
 Read our blog about scoliosis and leg length discrepancy to learn more.

-This x-ray on the right was taken without a heel lift for a truly accurate representation of her spine for Cheneau Gensingen brace design and our Schroth program, The August 2015 x-ray, right, shows curves that measure 41º and 22º.
+This x-ray on the right was taken without a heel lift for a truly accurate representation of her spine.
+The August 2015 x-ray, right, shows curves that measure 41º and 22º.
 Fortunately, in reality, this girl’s scoliosis is not quite as advanced as the June x-ray indicates, with the heel lift.
 The June view inaccurately portrayed her lumbar spine as 15º more advanced than it is without the heal lift.
 Those with a discerning eye can see that her rib cage is more symmetrical without the heel lift.
-We probably don’t need to tell you that when making decisions about scoliosis treatment warrants having the most accurate x-rays possible.
+We probably don’t need to tell you that when making decisions about scoliosis treatment warrants having the most accurate X-rays possible.

 Many patients/parents ask us about a heel lift for scoliosis.
-When I respond that it is usually not a good idea except in the case of a true leg length discrepancy in combination with a particular curve pattern, and even then there are exceptions, many patients or parents challenge me on the basis of what other doctors have suggested.
+When I respond that it is usually not a good idea except in the case of a true leg length discrepancy in combination with a particular curve pattern, and even then there are exceptions, many patients or parents challenge us based on what other doctors have suggested.

 Can a heel lift help scoliosis?
 Not necessarily.
 Proceed with caution.